matthewtownson/Python_KD4014/_episodes/14-visualising-data.md

 > ## Error bars and exponential growth
 >
 > This question is partly modelled on the following blog post: https://towardsdatascience.com/modeling-exponential-growth-49a2b6f22e1f.
+There is also a nice
+> 3Blue1Brown video on exponential growth in the context of Covid: https://www.youtube.com/watch?v=Kas0tIxDvrg.
+>
 > We have the following (hypothetical) data for the growth in Covid cases at a university over a two-week period
 > ~~~
 > import numpy as np